JCachada/daily-goal-bot/README.md

 `shrinkwrap.yaml` defines the versions for the dependencies the app uses, to make sure that no unexpected conflicts appear.

+`.commitlintrc.json` extends the rules from [Conventional Commits](https://www.conventionalcommits.org/) to make sure that every commit follows a defined standard.

 Structure
 ------------